Tikhonov Regularization for Stochastic Non-Smooth Convex Optimization in Hilbert Spaces: Introduction

 We extend the work of \cite{mio} to the case where the objective is ``smooth+non-smooth'', being able to show the almost sure weak convergence of the trajectory to the set of minimizers and new convergence rates for the objective in the convex and strongly convex case.

 Besides, based on the work of \cite{ACR}, we add a Tikhonov term that let us obtain the almost sure strong convergence of the trajectory to the minimal norm solution.
-Moreover, we extend the convergence rates shown in \cite[Theorem 5]{ACR} to the stochastic case.
+Moreover, we extend the convergence rates shown in \cite[Theorem~5]{ACR} to the stochastic case.
+In our way, we even prove new and useful results for the deterministic setting (e.g., Proposition~\ref{ratetikhonov} and Corollary~\ref{cor:model-a}).

+While the use of Lyapunov analysis and vanishing Tikhonov regularization are known techniques in the deterministic case~\cite{ACR}, their adaptation to the stochastic setting requires significant technical work and novel arguments.
+One has not only to handle carefully stochasticity through proper It\^o's calculus, but also non-smoothness of the objective function.